architdate/PKHeX-Auto-Legality-Mod/README.md

 - Gender can be specified as `M` or `F` or `Male` or `Female`
 - Country, SubRegion and 3DSRegion have to be spelt exactly as one of the options on PKHeX.
 Any spelling errors WILL fail.
 - To ensure proper legality in regards to Country, SubRegion and 3DSRegion, make sure that the SubRegion actually belongs to the Country, and the Country actually lies in the 3DSRegion.
+- Note: If the first line of the `trainerdata.txt` is `auto`, it will check for the above values in the SAV file first.
+If it cannot find those values, it will use the values specified below in the rest of the file

 *Credits to the several people who requested this in GitHub Issues*